RetroDECK/ES-DE/THEMES.md

 ## Element rendering order using zIndex

 You can change the order in which elements are rendered by setting their `zIndex` values.
 All elements have a default value so you only need to define it for the ones you wish to explicitly change.
 Elements will be rendered in order from smallest to largest values.
-A complete description of each element including all supported properties can be found in the [Reference](THEMES.md#reference) section.
+A complete description of each element including all supported properties can be found in the reference section.

 These are the default zIndex values per element type: